ssoehdata/SQL_for_Data_Science_Specialization_Course/CapstoneProjectNotes.md

   <ul>The countries that consistently won the most awards were the USA, Great Britain and the former USSR, and Germany</ul>
   <ul>Notable was that by combining medals won by former East and West Germany, clarified the data that Germany was one of the leaders for medals won</ul>
   <ul>As suspected, countries that naturally support some events (e.g. Winter Sports) ranked higher in relevant events.</ul>
-  <ul>One outlier for medals won, was Canada (Ice Hockey), which also supports the hypothesis for geographic / climate tendencies in seasonal event performance </ul>
+  <ul>One outlier for the countries with the most medals won, was Canada (Ice Hockey).
+This however, also seemed to support the hypothesis for geographic / climate    tendencies in seasonal event performance, as Canada was a consistent leader in this event</ul>
 </details>